Iran Reframed is winner of:

 Current Research Projects

-- The Stench of War (working title): A book project that includes ethnography, archival research, and diplomatic history to examine the use of chemical weapons in the Iran-Iraq war (1980-88) and its long impacts on survivors lives.
+- Chemical Warfare, Iran-Iraq War: A book project that includes ethnography, archival research, and diplomatic history to examine the use of chemical weapons in the Iran-Iraq war (1980-88) and its long impacts on survivors lives.
 Narges has worked on the issue of chemical warfare use in the Middle East since 2005.
 She is the director of The Skin That Burns, a documentary film about survivors of chemical war in Iran, distributed by Film Media Group.
 The film has screened in The Hague, Holland; Hiroshima, Japan; Jaipur, India; Tehran, Iran and throughout the U.S. (New York, New Orleans, New Jersey, Chicago, and Irvine), at festivals and university campuses.
 She has also directed oral history projects on survivors of chemical weapons (archived at the Tehran Peace Museum).
 The academic book project that is under way arises out of this work, and will add to it archival research on chemical weapons manufacturing, diplomatic history, and discourse analysis of public coverage of events.